By Mia Windisch-Graetz

 6. Having A Good Night’s Sleep

-8. Traveling Light
+7. Traveling Light

-In most developed countries an average woman uses around 11 000 menstrual products during her lifetime, spending more than 100 Euros a year.
-By switching to a €25 menstrual cup, you could save about $1000 over 10 years.
+In most financially advantaged countries, the average woman uses around 11 000 menstrual products during her lifetime, spending more than $120 a year.
+By switching to a $25-30 menstrual cup, you could save about $1000 over 10 years.

 10. Protecting The Environment